LeChatErrant/API-template/README2.md

 [gif]

-# Documentation
+# Guide

-All documentation can be found on the [wiki](https://github.com/LeChatErrant/API-template/wiki)
+Documentation can be found on the [wiki](https://github.com/LeChatErrant/API-template/wiki)

 # Work in progress